 This article provides everything that is known about Attack On Titan Season 4 and all related news.
 As such, this article will be updated over time with news, rumors, and analysis.
 Meanwhile, let’s delve down into what is known for certain.

-Shingeki no Kyojin Manga Ending Relatively Soon: What That Means For Attack On Titan Season 5
+Shingeki no Kyojin Manga Ending In 2020 Or 2021?
+What That Means For Attack On Titan Season 5

 For years now, fans have known that the ending of the Attack On Titan manga series was coming.
 Back in 2015, Isayama estimated that he was about 60 percent done when Volume 16 released.
-While there is no set date for the manga’s ending, the publisher later confirmed that the manga had around three years left in it, which means probably means 2019 unless the story goes longer than expected.
+While there is no set date for the manga’s ending, the publisher later confirmed in 2016 that the manga had at least three years left in it, which would have meant 2019 but it seems the story is going to be longer than expected.

 Fast forward to December 2017 and the mangaka had reached Chapter 100.
 Isayama said in a blog post that he had started putting thought into exactly how he wanted to end Attack On Titan.
 He also mentioned that people kept asking him whether the story had been deliberately stretched out.